Carpenter-Softworks/Proxmox-Nag-Disabler/README.md

    - Stages the main script in a persistent location
    - Sets up systemd integration for automatic execution
    - Configures APT hooks for persistence across updates
+   - Enables the systemd timer and ensures the disable action is reapplied automatically

+3. **uninstall.sh**: The uninstallation script that:
+   - Stops and disables the systemd service and timer
+   - Removes systemd unit files and the APT hook
+   - Deletes the staged `/root/scripts/disable-nag.sh`
+   - Optionally restores the original `proxmoxlib.js` backup

 ### Notes